Death of Michael Hickson: Background and death

 In 2017, Michael Hickson was driving his wife Melissa to work when he had a cardiac incident that led to a brain injury.
 In February 2020, Family Eldercare, a non-profit agency, was appointed by a judge as a temporary guardian until a hearing could be held to determine Hickson's permanent guardian.

-On May 15, 2020, Michael Hickman tested positive for COVID-19.
+On May 15, 2020, Michael tested positive for COVID-19.
 On June 2, he was taken to St. David's South Austin hospital; the following day he was transferred to the Intensive Care Unit.

 On June 6, Michael's wife Melissa was informed by the hospital that Michael would be transferred to hospice.
 A nurse further informed her that her husband would no longer be receiving nutrition or hydration and would not be resuscitated.

 In a recorded conversation with the attending physician, Melissa is informed that, against her wishes, her husband will not be nourished, hydrated, or receive treatment for the pneumonia he had developed".
 After the doctor argues Michael has no quality of life, Melissa questions: "What do you mean?
 Because he's paralyzed with a brain injury, he doesn't have quality of life?" she asks.
 The doctor replies: "Correct".
 Family Eldercare consented to the decision to withhold care, nutrition, and hydration.

 Over his wife's objections, Michael was transferred to hospice and his wife Melissa was unable to see him again.
 When Melissa emailed hospice on June 12 to inquire about her husband's condition, she was informed he had died the previous evening.